AI-Phil/KineticConstructs/WORKSHOP.md

 During the course, you'll gain access to the following by signing up for free:
 1. [DataStax Astra DB](https://astra.datastax.com): Our powerful, serverless vector database.
 2. [OpenAI account](https://platform.openai.com/signup): Needed for generating embeddings (we'll use their API).
-    -   *Alternatively, workshop-specific OpenAI API keys might be provided.*
+    -   *Alternatively, workshop-specific OpenAI API keys might be provided if you encounter issues with your own.*

 Follow the steps below and securely note down your **Astra DB API Endpoint**, **Astra DB Application Token**, and **OpenAI API Key**.
 We'll configure them shortly.